Noetherian approximation of algebraic spaces and stacks

 The following theorem settles a question of Grothendieck~\cite[Rem.\ 18.12.9]{egaIV}.
 This was also the original motivation for this paper.

-\begin{theorem} Let $\map{f}{X}{S}$ be a morphism of algebraic spaces.
-Then $f$ is integral if and only if $f$ is universally closed, separated and has affine fibers. \end{theorem} \begin{proof} Taking an \etale{} presentation, we can assume that $S$ is affine.
+\begin{theorem} Let $\map{f}{X}{S}$ be a morphism of algebraic stacks.
+Then $f$ is integral if and only if $f$ is universally closed, separated and has affine fibers. \end{theorem} \begin{proof} Taking a presentation, we can assume that $S$ is affine.
 The necessity follows from~\cite[Cor.~6.1.10]{egaII} so assume that $f$ is universally closed, separated and has affine fibers.
-As the fibers of $f$ are quasi-compact and $f$ is closed, we have that $f$ is quasi-compact.
-Thus by Theorem~\pref{T:uni-closed=int+proper} there is a factorization of $f$ into an integral surjective morphism $X\to X'$ followed by a proper surjective morphism $X'\to S$.
+Note that $f$ is representable and quasi-compact, since the fibers of $f$ are quasi-compact and $f$ is closed.
+Thus, by Theorem~\pref{T:uni-closed=int+proper}, there is a factorization of $f$ into an integral surjective morphism $X\to X'$ followed by a proper and representable morphism $X'\to S$.
 Chevalley's theorem~\pref{T:Chevalley-affineness} then shows that the fibers of $X'\to S$ are affine and hence finite.
 As a quasi-finite and proper morphism is finite~\cite[Cor.~A.2.1]{laumon}, the theorem follows. \end{proof}

 The following variant of Zariski's Main Theorem generalizes~\cite[Cor.~18.12.13]{egaIV},~\cite[Thm.\ II.6.15]{knutson_alg_spaces} and~\cite[Thm.~16.5]{laumon}.